.

 ADDITIONAL AMENITIES

-Laundry service is included at the Marula Lodge for no additional charge.
+Laundry service is available at the Marula Lodge for about USD 10 a bag.

 DISTANCE TO FIELD SITE